Stainless Steel Tubing corrosion

 Contamination Stainless Steel Tubing is leading Surface Degradation

 The two prevalent forms of localized corrosion are pitting corrosion, which is often readily recognizable, and crevice corrosion.
 Pitting is can be more difficult to observe.
-The selection of in adequate tubing alloy and sub optimal installation practices can lead to deterioration of tubing surfaces in a matter of months.
+The selection of in adequate tubing alloy and sub optimal installation practices can lead to deterioration of tubing surfaces.
 Today’s minimally alloyed 316 stainless steel tubing, with close to 10.0% nickel, 2.0% molybdenum and 16.0% chromium.

 Contamination another leading cause for surface degradation.
 Contamination is may be cause by iron particles come from welding and grinding operations in sea.
-Periodic testing of seawater deluge systems is especially in combination with insufficient freshwater cleansing, may also leave undesirable chloride laden deposits behind.
+Periodic testing of seawater deluge systems is especially in combination with insufficient freshwater cleansing and may also leave undesirable chloride laden deposits behind.

-PITTING AND CREVICE CORROSION on Stainless Steel Tubing
+PITTING AND CREVICE CORROSION in Stainless Steel Tubing

 In most cases, pitting corrosion of tubing can be readily recognized.
 Individual shallow pits, and in later stages, deep and sometimes connected pits , can be observed by visual inspection with the unaid eye, show in Fig-1.
 Pitting corrosion will starts when the chromium rich passive oxide film on 316 tubing and breaks down with a chloride rich environment.
 Higher chloride concentrations, and elevated temperatures is increase the likelihood for breakdown of this passive film.
 Once the passive film has been breach it’s will cause an electrochemical cell becomes active. so Iron goes into solution in the more anodic bottom of the pit, and diffuses toward the top, and oxidized to iron oxide, or rust.
 The iron chloride solution concentration in a pit can increase as the pit gets deeper.